Who are we to judge?

 I have thought about this a lot.
 I have thought about how differently we feel about some things and how similar we feel about others, and how it affects us personally when we do not agree.
 I am proud to have stood up and said something, I think it is important that we feel safe to be able to defend our beliefs and ask that they be respected, in a kind way of course, but I also think we need to learn when to stop the conversation before it turns into an argument that will not be productive for either of us.
 How can we find that balance as we precariously teeter on two different sides?

 In patient care, this is something we have to practice often.
 We must keep our opinions to ourselves, and not let theirs affect us.
 In this work, we come across beliefs that can very strongly go against our own and we have to take pause and remember that this is not about us.
-It could be about politics, religion, life choices, or the color of someone’s skin that might elicit a response by a patient or a family member that could very easily make your skin crawl.
-You are not required to agree, you are not required to respond, but in this role, when we are in their home, during their experience, we are required to practice acceptance, at least in that moment.
+It could be about politics, religion, life choices, or the color of someone’s skin that might elicit a response that could very easily make you bite your tongue.
+Finding a delicate way of changing the subject, without offending anyone or passing judgement, is not always easy but it makes things more comfortable for everyone involved when you do.

 I had a patient who was in her 90’s, very old school and quite opinionated about a lot of things.
 She made some comments that really upset me.
 I shook it off and continued to sit at her bedside with her.
 She caught on, and she knew she had offended me.
 She kept pushing the subject, not so much because she wanted to hear my differing opinion, but because she wanted to understand why I took her opinions so personally.
 We ended up having a really great conversation about how open and accepting I am to the variety of different cultures, religions, traditions, and choices there are in our world.
 I explained what I see in my line of work and that at the end of the day, the differences we have make us unique and I like that because it constantly teaches me and opens my eyes as well as my heart.
 I told her that I don’t want to ever be the kind of person who sees anything only one way.
 She asked me, “am I that kind of person"?
 I responded, “Are you”?
 She looked at me with a funny expression and laughed a bit… “well honey, I don’t have a whole lot of time left, but for what is remaining I am really going to try not to be”.
 We had a good giggle after that.